laravel/nova-docs/3.0/resources/README.md

 ## Redirection

-Nova provides few convenience redirection methods for resource:
+Nova allows you to easily customize where a user is redirected after performing resource actions such as creating or updating a resource:

 * [redirectAfterCreate()](#after-creating-redirection)
 * [redirectAfterUpdate()](#after-updating-redirection)
 * [redirectAfterDelete()](#after-deletion-redirection)

-:::warning Redirection limitation
+:::warning Redirection Limitation

-Behind the scene the feature uses `push()` method from `vue-router` to make the redirection, this means the redirection is limited to only paths within Laravel Nova
+Behind the scene, Nova's redirect features use the Vue router's `push()` method.
+Because of this, redirection is limited to paths within Laravel Nova.
 :::

-### After Creating Redirection
+#### After Creating Redirection

-When creating a resource, you can customize the redirection after creating using by overriding the following method:
+You may customize where a user is redirected after creating a resource using by overriding your resource's `redirectAfterCreate` method:

 ```php
     /**